glee6848/svhack/README.md

-OCR:
+==OCR:==
 Uses nodecr to run tesseract on base64 encoded images from POST and returns the OCR'ed text.

 TO USE:
-Install node.js
+1. Install node.js
-Open run.bat
+2. Open run.bat
+3. Local webserver will run at http://localhost:8888